 The label is normally the first thing you read when you need chemical safety information because it’s usually right there and easy to find.
 Use the information on the label and the SDS to determine what the best course of would be in a chemical related emergency.

-3. Training information guides (TIG)
+3. Training information guides (TIG) or 'how to' information

 Have you been trained on the safe and effective use of the chemicals in your workplace?
 The training information guide is the outline we use for training on specific chemical products.
 It’s a great resource and will provide you with a deeper understanding of a product’s…